aaronbloomfield/slp/docs/hw-git.md

 ### Allow us to view the repo

-The course instructor and any graduate TAs need to be able to view the private repos that you create.
+The course instructor and any graduate TA(s) need to be able to view the private repos that you create.
 From the main repo page, click on Settings (in the right-hand column), click on Collaborators (in the left-hand column), and enter our github usernames.
-You can find that info on the daily announcements slide set.
+You can find the appropriate github usernames in the [daily announcements slide](../uva/daily-announcements.html#/) set.

 However, please ***ADD US AFTER YOU HAVE FINISHED THE HOMEWORK***.
 This prevents us from getting notifications every time you make any change to your repo (edit a wiki page, add an issue, etc.).
 We are going to get really cranky if we get a dozen emails from every person's repo as they are working through this homework.
-Since there are over 100 students in the class, that's almost 1,500 github emails that we would rather not have to deal with.
+Since there are many students in the class, that's well over 1,000 github emails that we would rather not have to deal with.

 ### Update your profile picture